kestra-io/docs/content/docs/configuration/index.md

 Check the [Software Requirements](../09.administrator-guide/00.requirements.md) section for the minimum version of each database.

 ::alert{type="info"}
 If you experience performance issues when using PostgreSQL, you can tune the cost optimizer parameter `random_page_cost=1.1`, which should make PostgreSQL use the right index for the queues table.
-You can also configure `kestra.queue.postgres.disable-seq-scan=true` so that Kestra turns off sequential scans on the queue polling query forcing PostgreSQL to use the index.
+You can also configure `kestra.queue.postgres.disableSeqScan=true` so that Kestra turns off sequential scans on the queue polling query forcing PostgreSQL to use the index.
 ::